BioLantanidos goal is to become a leading rare earth elements producer and R&D referent for the industry worldwide.

 Open pits are designed with the support of Lerchs and Grossman´s algorithm.
 Depending on the amount of resources of each mineralized zone it is establish if it is or is not relevant to make phases on the pits -pit by pit graph do not show differences between worst case and best case scenario to low tonnage zones-.
 As a result of this, all pits have one phase and only one pit has three phases.
 The design of open pits considers the place of access, ramp design, minimum haulage width and others characteristics.

 BioLantanidos Project is located in the rural area of the Penco commune, on territories dedicated to forestry.

 For reference, Penco is in the northwest area of the Bío Bío region, limiting to the North with the Tome District, to the East with the Florida District and West and South with the Talcahuano and Concepción Districts respectively.

-It is also 5 kilometers from the Port of Lirquen and 8 kilometers from the city’s airport, Carriel Sur.
+It is also near the Port of Lirquen and the city’s international airport, Carriel Sur.

-CCLP is an innovative process that allows the processing of clays in order to extract ionic exchangeable Rare Earth Oxides in a continuous, economical and sustainable manner.
+CCLP is an innovative process that allows the processing of clays in order to extract ionic exchangeable Rare Earth Oxides in a continuous, economical and sustainable way.